Sunday 4 August, 2024

 Your number plate will have a small timing tag stuck to the back of it so we can record your start and finish time.
 This tag looks just like a strip of foam, so please do not remove it from your number plate otherwise you will not get an official result.

-- GOLD number plates denote runners who have entered the entire Series, doing at least 4 of the 5 events in the series.
+- GOLD number plates denote runners who have entered the entire Series, doing all 3 events in the series.

-Competitors who entered BEFORE 8:00am Friday 25th October will receive their event number plate in the post before the event.
-If you are going to be away from home or if you have not received it in the post by November 8 then please call the Rapid Ascent office on 03 5261 5511.
+Competitors who entered BEFORE 8:00am Wednesday 17 July 2024 will receive their event number plate in the post before the event.
+If you have not received your race plate in the post by the Thursday before the event please email [email protected].
+You will be able to collect a race plate at the registration tent at the event.

 Once you have received your number plate (either via post or collection) you do not need to ‘report in’ or register at the event venue on race morning, just warm up, arrive at the start line ready to race!